-How do you structure your ToK Exhibition essay
+How to structure your Exhibition Essay for IB

 Before we dissect the essay into four parts, keep the following tips for writing a ToK essay in mind.

-Tips for writing a ToK essay in mind
+Tips for writing an exhibition essay in mind

 2. Ask yourself what kind of knowledge is being showcased.